 When it comes to losing fat mass, there are a number of factors to take into account.
 Our blog, Measuring Your Fat Loss Progress, helps break down ways that can help you track of your progress.
 But what about calorie consumption and weight loss?

 A calorie is a unit of energy.
 Your body needs calories (energy) in order to function.
 The amount of calories we need in a day varies for everyone depending on gender, body size, speed of metabolism, how much we move, genetics, etc. We call this daily amount of calories, “maintenance calories”.
-If you’re interested in calculating your maintenance calories, contact a Momentum Coach!
+If you’re interested in calculating your maintenance calories.

 You consume calories simply by eating and you burn calories by the very act of living and moving.